How To Create Custom Task Outcomes In SharePoint 2013 Designer Workflow And How To Use It

 This is how we can differentiate between the 4 outcomes.

-For the demonstration, I have created a workflow which looks as shown below.
+For the demonstration, I have created a workflow that looks as shown below.
 For each outcome, I have used a Step just for better understanding.

 Workflow is created and now it’s time to see how it works for additional outcomes.

-Hence, in the above workflow you see I have added action Set Workflow Status to Completed for “Need Correction” and “On Hold” outcomes.
+Hence, in the above workflow, you see I have added the action Set Workflow Status to Completed for “Need Correction” and “On Hold” outcomes.

 Now, when we run the workflow with the changes it executes perfectly and makes the internal status Completed.
 No Harm!! we can do it as long as it gets the job done.

-It works in a similar manner for On Hold outcome.
+It works similarly for the On Hold outcome.

 Now, let’s check for Approve and the Reject button.

-It works in a similar way for both Approve and Reject buttons.
+It works similarly for both the Approve and Reject buttons.

 Below is the summary of all the tasks created for testing